1sarthakbhardwaj/weekly-stats-curator/README.md

 ### View All Platforms (Last 7 Days)
 Just run `python stats.py` and open http://localhost:5000

-### View Only Reddit and LinkedIn
+### View Only Reddit
-Check/uncheck platforms in the web interface
+Uncheck YouTube and GSC in the web interface

 ### View Last 30 Days
 Select "Last 30 days" from the dropdown